 Bankruptcy is a legal proceeding in which a person who owes money (the debtor) can be permanently released from most debts.
 Bankruptcy is a civil, not a criminal, court proceeding.
-As a debtor, you do not forfeit your civil and constitutional rights by filing a bankruptcy petition.
+As a debtor, you do not forfeit your civil and constitutional rights by filing a bankruptcy.

-Chapter 7--Liquidation, also known as a straight or consumer bankruptcy, is the most common kind.
-Most debts are discharged, but you must turn over all non-essential, luxury assets, if any, to the bankruptcy trustee, (the person appointed by the bankruptcy court to oversee your case).
+Chapter 7—Liquidation is the most common bankruptcy.
+Most debts are discharged, and you must turn over all non-essential luxury assets, if any, to the bankruptcy trustee (the person appointed by the bankruptcy court to oversee your case).
 The trustee will sell the non-essential property to pay at least some money to your creditors.
-A Chapter Seven bankruptcy petition may be filed every eight years.
+A Chapter 7 bankruptcy may be filed every eight years.

-Chapter 13--Adjustment of Debts of an Individual with Regular Income, also known as a payment plan bankruptcy.
+Chapter 13—Payment Plan Bankruptcy.
+Chapter 13 bankruptcies can be more suitable for persons with regular income or certain assets.
 You can stop foreclosures and repossessions by forcing creditors to accept adjusted payments for three-to-five years.
 You make payments to the trustee, who pays your creditors under the terms of the plan.
-Many debts that cannot be discharged under other chapters can be discharged in a Chapter 13 bankruptcy, including certain taxes, and debts arising from fraud.
-A Chapter 13 bankruptcy may be filed almost any time a Chapter Seven bankruptcy is not pending.
+Many debts that cannot be discharged under Chapter 7 bankruptcy can be discharged in a Chapter 13 bankruptcy, including certain taxes, and debts arising from fraud.
+A Chapter 13 bankruptcy may be filed almost any time a Chapter 7 bankruptcy is not pending.

 What if my questions have not been answered?